kannans89/graphql-learning/ng6/AngularComponent.md

 </section>
 ```

 - Add **metadata** to the class created .
-To bring relation between the template and the class created we use the decorator function @Component() as below.
+The decorator function @Component() is used to bind the template and the class.

  ```javascript
  import { Component } from "@angular/core";